EA Sports FC Mobile: Live Events

-Starting from FIFA Mobile 23, the game featured Tournament Mode, themed on several real life football events, such as the 2022 FIFA World Cup, the UEFA Champions League, and the UEFA Euro 2024 (the latter two events appeared in EA Sports FC Mobile 24).
+Starting from FIFA Mobile 23, the game featured Tournament Mode, themed on several real life football events, such as the 2022 FIFA World Cup, the UEFA Champions League, the UEFA Euro 2024 (the latter two events appeared in EA Sports FC Mobile 24), 2026 FIFA World Cup (as The World's Game, appeared in FC Mobile 26) and 2027 AFC Asian Cup (possibility added in FC Mobile 27).

 Development and release

-EA announced the game on August 16, 2016, during Gamescom 2016 and the game was released worldwide on October 11, 2016, for iOS, Android, and Microsoft Windows.
+EA announced the game on 16 August 2016, during Gamescom 2016 and the game was released worldwide on October 11, 2016, for iOS, Android, and Microsoft Windows.
 In November 2017, EA ended support for FIFA Mobile on Windows devices.
 In 2018, Tencent Games released the Chinese version of the game.
 In 2020, Nexon released the Korean and Japanese version of the game.
 In 2025, Garena released the Vietnamese version of the game.